 Estimated Final Cost

-An existing condition refers to a change that occurs where design plans must be modified due to existing conditions at the job site.
+An Existing Condition refers to a change that occurs where design plans must be modified due to existing conditions at the worksite.

 Federal Tax ID